 Research shows that 80% of sales don’t happen until between the 7th and 12 interaction between the salesperson and the prospect yet only 10% of salespeople contact a prospect more than three times before giving up.
 Research from the Marketing Lead Management Report indicates that on average, prospects receive ten marketing touches from the time they enter the top of funnel until they’re a closed won customer.
 Interestingly, another research study from Demand Gen shows that 49% of marketers only include five touches or less in their lead nurturing programs.
 The takeaway here is your lead nurturing campaign should include at least twelve touches.
 If your lead nurturing campaign only calls for a few touches per prospect than it is probably time to revamp your lead nurturing efforts.

 How to Improve Your Lead Nurturing Effectiveness

 Sounds like a lot of work huh?
 It is but if you take the time to assemble the content, practice writing your lead nurturing emails and role play what it is you will say to speak like a thought leader including the ideas and insights you will share, you will no longer feel the anxiety or pressure that you currently feel when executing a lead nurturing activity.
 Why?
 Because you will know that you have put in the proper time and preparation which will boost your confidence.
 You will know that are ready and prepared for any conversation.

-You can learn more about our methodology and training approach here but what is your lead nurturing strategy?
 What steps or training are you participating in to improve your lead nurturing effectiveness?